-The pro forma balance sheet data above gives effect to receipt of the net proceeds from our sale of 526,315 shares of Series B preferred stock on August 4, 2000 and reflects the conversion of all shares of our preferred stock into 9,276,315 shares of common stock automatically upon completion of this offering.
+The pro forma balance sheet data above reflects the conversion of all shares of our preferred stock into 9,276,315 shares of common stock automatically upon completion of this offering.

 The pro forma as adjusted balance sheet data gives effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$11.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses, and the application of the net proceeds.